OpenDSA/OpenDSA/RST/en/Indexing/BTree.rst

 delete causes this node to underflow again.
 This process might require that the parent node has its placeholder key value revised to reflect the true first key value in each node.
-Figure :num:`Figure #BPborrow` illustrates the process.

-.. _BPborrow:

-.. odsafig:: Images/BPborrow.png
-   :width: 400
-   :align: center
-   :capalign: justify
-   :figwidth: 90%
-   :alt: Deletion from a :math:`\mathrm{B}^+` tree via borrowing from
-         a sibling.

-   Deletion from the :math:`\mathrm{B}^+` tree of Figure :num:`Figure #BPexamp` via borrowing from a sibling.
-   The key with value 12 is deleted from the leftmost leaf, causing the record with key value 18 to shift to the leftmost leaf to take its place.
-   Note that the parent must be updated to properly indicate the key range within the subtrees.
-   In this example, the parent node has its leftmost key value changed to 19.

 If neither sibling can lend a record to the under-full node (call it :math:`N`),